KenTandrian/cloud-projects/gemini-enterprise-custom-domain/README.md

 ## Redirect Behavior

-It is expected that the Agentspace custom domain will perform a `302` redirect to the Google-managed URL (`vertexaisearch.cloud.google.com`).
+It is expected that the Gemini Enterprise custom domain will perform a `302` redirect to the Google-managed URL (`vertexaisearch.cloud.google.com`).

 This is the intended behavior as described in the codelab.
 The load balancer correctly performs a server-side URL rewrite, but the backend service itself then issues a client-side redirect.